Landixbtw/stow-dots/nvim/.config/nvim/README.md

-Redid the kickstart.nvim config to be my very own
+This config is based on the kickstart config provided my nvim

 Only need to add dap for c and stuff